digitalrebar/provision/doc/quickstart.rst

 The ``uploadiso`` command will fetch the ISO image as specified in the BootEnv JSON spec, download it, and then "explode" it in to the ``drp-data/tftpboot/`` directory for installation use.
 You may optionally choose one or both of the CentOS and Ubuntu BootEnvs (or any other Community Content supported BootEnv) to install; depending on which Operating System and Version you wish to test or use.

 Configure a Subnet
 ------------------

 A Subnet defines a network boundary that the DRP Endpoint will answer DHCP queries for.
 In this quickstart, we assume you will use the local network interface as a subnet definition, and that your Machines are all booted from the local subnet (layer 2 boundary).
-More advanced usage is certainly possible (including use of external DHCP servers, using DRP Endpoint as a DHCP Proxy, etc.).
-A Subnet specification includes all of the necessary DHCP boot options to correctly PXE boot a Machine.
+A Subnet specification must include all of the necessary DHCP boot options to correctly PXE boot a Machine.

+.. note:: DRP supports the use of external DHCP servers, DHCP Proxy, etc.  However, this is considered an advanced topic, and not discussed in the QuickStart.

+Starting with Stable release v3.7.0 and newer, Digital Rebar Provision supports "magic" DHCP Boot Options for `next-server` and `bootfile` (option code 67).
+This means that these options should work "magically" for you without needing to be set.

+HOWEVER - VirtualBox has a broken iPXE implementation.

+If you are creating a subnet for an older version of Digital Rebar Provision, you must set the `next-server` to your DRP Endpoint IP Address, and set the Option 67 value to ``lpxelinux.0`` for Legacy BIOS mode Machines.

+If you are using VirtualBox, you set the `next-server` value to the DRP Endpoint IP address _and_ the DHCP Option 67 value to ``lpxelinux.0``

+.. note:: The UX will create a Subnet based on an interface of the DRP Endpoint with sane defaults - it is easier to create a subnet via the UX.

+  If you are using a VirtualBox environment, and if you set the Name of the `Subnet` to ``vboxnet0``, the UX will automatically correct the Option 67 bootfile value to support the broken iPXE environment for VirtualBox networks.

+  You must still set all of the remaining network values correctly in your Subnet specification, even in the UX.

-To create a Subnet from command line we must create a JSON blob that contains the Subnet and DHCP definitions.
-Below is a sample you can use.
-Please ensure you modify the network parameters accordingly.
+To create a basic Subnet from command line we must create a JSON blob that contains the Subnet and DHCP definitions.
+Below is a sample you can use.  *PLEASE ENSURE* you modify the network parameters accordingly.
 Ensure you change the network parameters according to your environment.